You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-Muscle weakness and pain are common side effects of Lipitor, affecting up to 10% of patients taking the medication.
-The exact cause of this side effect is still not fully understood, but it is believed to be related to the drug's ability to reduce the production of cholesterol in the body.
+Muscle weakness is a common side effect of Lipitor, affecting up to 10% of patients taking the medication.
+The exact mechanism behind this side effect is not fully understood, but it's believed to be related to the way Lipitor affects the body's energy production.
+Statins like Lipitor can disrupt the production of coenzyme Q10 (CoQ10), a vital molecule that helps generate energy in cells.
+This disruption can lead to muscle weakness, fatigue, and pain.

 How Long Does Muscle Weakness Persist After Stopping Lipitor?